f3r4lonso/CrudNetCoreWebAPI/README.md

 2) go to Package Manager Console:

-a Install EntityFramework if you dont have it
+A- Install EntityFramework if you dont have it
 PM> dotnet tol install --global dotnet-ef

-b Create a migration Script in order to Update your local database PM> dotnet migration add MicrationScriptName
+B- Create a migration Script in order to Update your local database PM> dotnet migration add MicrationScriptName

-c Update or Create your local Databaase
+C- Update or Create your local Databaase
 PM> dotnet database update

 Buil and Run